 Casco Art Institute strives to record or livestream as many of our events as possible.

 The bathroom in our office is gender neutral and a (small) single stall.
 There is a somewhat larger, gender neutral single stall bathroom on the first floor.
+Feel free to wash yourself for any purpose.
+It can be visitors with multiple chemical sensitivities and autoimmune illnesses are present.
+In that case it can be requested to remove (or prevent to wear) your fragrance.

 Our information material is available in both English and Dutch, and our events are generally spoken in English, unless otherwise stated.